nrayyagari/personal-blog/content/posts/first_post.md

 {{< youtube gh3FyLT7WVg >}}

-Press play to see the video.
+Press play to see the video and enjoy.

 ## 1. Understanding cURL Basics